NasserMughrabi/langchain/README.md

 ## Pull and Make Changes:
 1. Clone the repository
 2. Create you own branch
 3. Create a virtual environment.
-I used pipenv - '''pipenv shell''' in root directory .
+I used pipenv - ```pipenv shell``` in root directory .
 You can use whatever you like to create your virtual env
-4. Install the requirements dependencies/packages by running '''pip install -r requirements.txt'''
+4. Install the requirements dependencies/packages by running ```pip install -r requirements.txt```
 5. Make changes and test locally before pushing to remote
 6. run command: python application.py
 7. Server should be running on your localhost, use the url given in the terminal to test with Postman
 8. If everything is working correctly, then you can move to the next step
-9. If you have installed any packages using the command '''pip install package_name''', make sure you are in the virtual environment, then run the command pip freeze -> requirements.txt.
+9. If you have installed any packages using the command ```pip install package_name```, make sure you are in the virtual environment, then run the command pip freeze -> requirements.txt.
 This command will update the requirements.txt for production environment
 10. You are ready to push now, commit your changes and push them to your branch.
 NOTE: Follow the instruction in amotions-web repo readme for how to merge and release new feature to production.

 ### If you have any question or need help, please ask in slack.